-The Document of Understanding (attached to your confirmation letter) must be signed and returned immediately upon receipt of the confirmation letter.
+The Document of Understanding (attached to your confirmation letter, email or at the end of this handbook) must be signed and returned immediately upon receipt of the confirmation.
 The Faculty Worksheet provides the overview information on your presentation.
 The Needs Assessment, Gap Analysis, and Activity Planning Instrument forms will be of great benefit to you in developing your presentation.
-Additional forms include: Conflict of Interest form (required or you may not make a presentation - see Financial Disclosure and ACPE Guidelines below in Standards of Practice), Speaker Introduction information, Tax ID (if appropriate), and the AV and Slides / Handout information form.
+Additional forms include: Conflict of Interest form (required or you may not make a presentation - see Financial Disclosure and ACPE Guidelines below in Standards of Practice), Speaker Introduction information, and a copy of the required Document of Understanding form.